+There’s also a lot of misinformation out there about apprentice wages.
 You may think that apprenticeships are only for school leavers or for people interested in working outside, but there’s a lot more to the process than that.
 Check out these five common myths about being an apprentice or trainee.

 Myth Number One